• boundaries.study

 INFORMATION FOR PARTICIPANTS

-We are reaching out to you as a physician working in the Swedish healthcare system.
-We would like to ask if you would be willing to participate in a study by taking part in an interview.
-The interview would cover your thoughts, perceptions, and responses regarding the proposed legislation on reporting undocumented patients seeking care.
-In this document, you will find information about the purpose of our research project and what it means to participate in the study.
+We are reaching out to you as a physician who is working, or has worked, within healthcare in any context.
+We would like to ask whether you would be willing to participate in a study by taking part in an interview.
+The interview concerns your perceptions, experiences, and approaches to issues that arise at the intersection of medicine and migration control policies, for example questions regarding the duty to report undocumented patients, or the role of medicine in border control and deportation practices.
+This document provides information about the purpose of this research, and what participation in the study involves.

 What the study is about and why we would like you to participate

-The study seeks to increase understanding of what it would mean for physicians and their daily work if they were to be made responsible for reporting patients without legal permission to stay in the country to the police or the migration authorities.
-The study is longitudinal, which means that we will follow the development of the medical community's positions on this issue over time.
+The study aims to increase understanding of how medicine encounters and interacts with migration control policies, and how physicians perceive, experience, and respond to such policies in everyday clinical practice, across contexts.
+The study is longitudinal, meaning that it follows the development of the medical profession’s perceptions, experiences, and practices over time.
 NOTE.
 Taking part in several interviews is not a requirement for participation in the study.

-We are reaching out to you and asking you to take part because you are a physician working within the Swedish healthcare system at a primary, secondary, or tertiary level, where you may come to encounter undocumented patients in your clinical everyday life.
+We are approaching you and asking you to take part because you are a physician practicing within a healthcare system at a primary, secondary, or tertiary level, where you may come to encounter migration control policies in your professional role, either in clinical practice or in other professional contexts.

 What taking part entails

-Participating in the study involves taking part in an interview lasting approximately 40-60 minutes.
-During the interview, fictitious patient cases will be presented to you, and you will have the opportunity to reflect and share how you would handle these cases if you were to encounter a similar patient in your clinic or ward.
+Participating in the study involves taking part in an interview lasting approximately 60-90 minutes.
+During the interview, fictitious cases will be presented to you, and you will have the opportunity to reflect on and share how you would handle these cases if you were to encounter a similar patient in your clinic or ward.
 We will make efforts to accommodate your wishes regarding a place and time for the interview.
-The interview can also be conducted via videocall or over the phone, if this is more practical for you.
-The interviews are conducted in Swedish or English, based on your preference.
+The interview will be conducted via videocall or over the phone, if this is more practical for you.
+The interviews are conducted in English primarily (French, Italian, German, Dutch, Spanish, Portuguese, Greek, Arabic, and Scandinavian language interviews can also be arranged if preferred).
+If you prefer to use an interpreter, this can also be arranged.

 If you choose to participate in the study, we may ask you if you would be willing to be contacted again for further interviews.
 The timing of any further interviewing would again be based on your wishes.
 We will also ask you if you would like to be involved in trying new and creative methods of data collection, that we are developing as part of the project together with participants who wish to do so.